 These questions are a straightforward mix of professional and personal.
 The adcom wants assurance that you have a clear professional focus and a solid plan for making productive use of the Kelley MBA resources.
-Beyond that, they’re looking for engaging applicants who are willing to share their life experiences and understand what they have to contribute.
-Strive for balance and coherence among the essays overall: use them to present different facets of your character, while avoiding contradictory qualities (i.e., you can be a vigorous risk-taker in one and a tender-hearted soul in another, but not a vigorous risk-taker in one and tentative or overly cautious in another).
+Beyond that, they’re looking for engaging applicants who are willing to share their life experiences and understand what they can contribute.
+Strive for balance and coherence among the essays overall: use them to present different facets of your character while avoiding contradictory qualities (i.e., you can be a bold risk-taker in one and a tender-hearted soul in another, but not a bold risk-taker in one and overly cautious in another).

 This question encourages you to present your goals in the context of your experience and to integrate your MBA plans with both.
-With only 500 words, be selective and thoughtful about what points from your career to discus to contextualize your goals.
+With only 500 words, be selective and strategic about what points from your career to discuss.
 Also, the question specifies short-term goals.
-While it would be fine to add a sentence or a phrase about longer-term goals or overall career vision, keep your goals discussion focused on the same time frame the question focuses on: immediately post-MBA.
+While it would be fine to add a sentence or so about longer-term goals or overall career vision, keep your goals discussion focused on the same time frame the question focuses on: immediately post-MBA.
 This question is asking for linkages among your experience, your short-term goals, and your anticipated MBA experience, so make an essay plan or outline that forms an integrated message out of these elements.